⚙️ Smart HVAC Controller: Privacy-First Optimization

 Traditional thermostats react slowly and waste energy, while many smart thermostats rely on cloud services, risking your privacy.
-My goal was a privacy-first, locally hosted HVAC controller that anticipates thermal behavior, modulates fuel usage, and adapts dynamically—all without third-party data sharing.
+My goal was a privacy-first, locally hosted HVAC controller that anticipates thermal behavior, adapts system output dynamically, and adapts dynamically—all without third-party data sharing.
 This project embodies Homatica’s mission: modular, resilient, and customizable home automation built with open-source tools like Home Assistant.

 All components communicate via MQTT, with the Pi 4 orchestrating logic and logging telemetry to MariaDB.